ClosedBusiness

 Expected Outcomes

-Projects are expected to increase incubator capabilities, provide start-ups with access to high-quality research, managerial and technical expertise, and improve the chances of international commercial success for participating start-ups.
+Projects are expected to increase incubator capabilities, provide start-ups with access to high-quality research, managerial and technical expertise, and improve the chances of international commercial success for start-ups.

 Key Information